envoyproxy/ratelimit/README.md

 For more information on how runtime works you can read its [README](https://github.com/lyft/goruntime).

+By default it is not possible to define multiple configuration files within `RUNTIME_SUBDIRECTORY` referencing the same domain.
+To enable this behavior set `MERGE_DOMAIN_CONFIG` to `true`.

 ## Log Format

 A centralized log collection system works better with logs in json format.
 JSON format avoids the need for custom parsing rules.